On This Day October 8

 1977 – Billy Joel’s “The Stranger” hits the album chart.
 This breakthrough work contains some of Joel’s biggest hits to date, including “Movin’ Out (Anthony’s Song),” “Only The Good Die Young” and the Grammy-winning “Just The Way You Are.”

 1871 – The Great Chicago Fire breaks out, according to legend, when Catherine O’Leary’s cow kicks over a lantern in her barn on DeKoven Street.
 The blaze quickly spreads, leveling 3.5 miles, killing 250 people and leaving 100,000 homeless.

-1919 – America’s first transcontinental air race begins, with 63 planes competing in the round-trip aerial derby between California and New York.
+1919 – America’s first transcontinental air race begins, featuring 63 planes, piloted by U.S. Army aviators, competing in the round-trip aerial derby between California and New York.
 As 15 planes departed the Presidio in San Francisco, 48 planes left Roosevelt Field on Long Island, New York.

 1970 – Oscar and Golden Globe-winning actor Matt Damon (“Good Will Hunting,” “Saving Private Ryan,” “The Talented Mr. Ripley,” “The Bourne” series,” ” Syriana,” “The Good Shepherd,” “The Departed,” “The Martian”)